-You can apply instant fixes to the images and videos in your video production, or enhance the media by adjusting color, white balance, or applying TrueTheater HD technology from CyberLink on videos.
-The Fix/Enhance feature also lets you adjust the 3D orientation of media to fix the 3D effect on the media.
+Click the Fix/Enhance button to apply instant fixes, such as lighting adjustments, video stabilization, video/audio denoise, and fixing rotational camera shake, on the images and videos in your video production.
+You can also enhance the media by adjusting color, white balance, or applying TrueTheater HD technology from CyberLink on videos.
+The Fix/Enhance feature can also adjust the 3D orientation of media to fix the 3D effect on the media.